 There are some people who think that groups should never use the single rider line, even if they’ve accepted that they’ll be split up (which they must…because it’s the single rider line…).
 Personally, I don’t understand their gripe, and either way there’s no rule against groups splitting up in the single rider line.

-Single rider lines are not offered to solo travelers as a special perk to make them feel better about visiting alone (I can joke about that because I’ll spend hundreds of hours alone in theme parks this year).
+Single rider lines are not offered to solo travelers as a special perk to make them feel better about visiting alone (I can joke about that because I’ve spent what feels like a lifetime alone in theme parks).
 The lines are put in place by Disney to improve the efficiency of the queue.

 Single Rider vs. Lightning Lanes